 If you would like our notary to go into an Orange County jail and have the paperwork notarized for you, we charge $99 for that service.
 Please note: You MUST have a current drivers license or passport or government issued photo identification for the prisoner, or the County Clerk will not give you a marriage license.
 If you aren’t sure that you have acceptable identification for the prisoner, you should go to the marriage license office and show the clerk what identification you have, to see if it is acceptable, before you spend money on a Notary, or your wedding minister.

-IF your fiancé is in Immigration Holding (ICE), he must get permission from that department prior to getting married.
+IF your fiancé is in Immigration Holding (ICE), he must also get permission from that department prior to getting married.

 Here’s a checklist for when you go to pick up your marriage license: